We all know ginger – a tasty culinary herb (or, more accurately, a spice) that you can buy practically anywhere.

 So, if you’re a lover of ginger, is it possible to form a more personal relationship by growing it at home, even if you live in a colder temperate region?

 There are a few tips to follow and tricks to it that may seem a bit daunting for beginner gardeners, but they’re a lot easier to achieve than you might think – and completely worth it if you want to enjoy your own homegrown version, for days and days to come.

 First, you’ll need to locate some ginger rhizomes.
-These can be simply purchased from your local grocery store or farmers market, or you can order them online from seed retailers and nurseries such as Burpee.
+These can be simply purchased from your local grocery store or farmers market, or you can order them online via Amazon.

 Online retailers are particularly helpful if you want a cultivar other than standard culinary ginger.

-If you are able to choose in person, select a root (or roots) that is on the large side and healthy, 4 to 6 inches long, with multiple “fingers” extending from it.
+If you are able to choose in person, select a root (or roots) that is on the large side and healthy, four to six inches long, with multiple “fingers” extending from it.

 You’ll want to find a location that’s in full to partial shade with rich, loamy, and well-draining soil for planting.
 This is naturally an understory plant that thrives in hot and humid jungle-like conditions with dappled sunlight.

 Ginger can be grown directly in the ground or in pots (more on that later).

 To plant ginger:

 - Amend with compost or aged manure if your soil is lacking.

 - Plant in early spring if possible.
 If you live in a warmer climate, you can plant at any time.

-- Slice off the fingers, making sure each rhizome piece is 1 to 2 inches long with at least one bud.
+- Slice off the fingers, making sure each rhizome piece is one to two inches long with at least one bud.

-- Allow the pieces to dry for 24-48 hours before planting, as this helps to control for possible root rot.
+- Allow the pieces to dry for 24 to 48 hours before planting, as this helps to control for possible root rot.

-- Plant cut sections at least 12 inches apart no deeper than 1 inch.
-For commercial cultivation, ginger is usually planted in double rows 1 foot apart with a working path between rows.
+- Plant cut sections at least 12 inches apart no deeper than one inch.
+For commercial cultivation, ginger is usually planted in double rows one foot apart with a working path between rows.